 Manoa, consisting of the entire Manoa valley and towered by the magnificent Koolau mountain range, is one of Honolulu’s most favored residential communities.
-Manoa is best known for its lush and tropical vegetation, beautiful waterfalls and rainbows and is rich in historic hawaiiana and a multi-cultural heritage.
-Just minutes from Waikiki and downtown Honolulu, the residents of Manoa live in a cornucopia of idyllic natural beauty and as you drive through the gracious streets of Manoa, one can’t help but notice the tremendous pride of ownership the residents of this valley have.
+Manoa is best known for its lush and tropical vegetation, beautiful waterfalls and rainbows, and great walkability.
+It is rich in historic hawaiiana and a multi-cultural heritage.
+Just minutes from Waikiki and downtown Honolulu, the residents of Manoa live in a cornucopia of idyllic natural beauty.
+Driving through the gracious streets of Manoa, one can’t help but notice the tremendous pride of ownership the residents of this valley have.
 Much of the neighborhood is composed of private houses built before the 1960’s, some low-rise condominiums, schools and some commercial buildings.
 Manoa Valley is home to the University of Hawaii at Manoa, the flagship campus of the University of Hawaii System, making this quiet residential location a true university town.
-Other educational institutions located in Manoa include Manoa Elementary School, Nolan Elementary School, Punahou School, Mid-Pacific Institute, Saint Francis School, and a handful of small, private pre-schools.
-The central shopping area of Manoa is the Manoa Marketplace which features farmer's markets several days of the week and several quaint eateries.
+Other educational institutions located in Manoa include Manoa Elementary School, Nolan Elementary School, Punahou School, Mid-Pacific Institute, Saint Francis School, and a handful of small, private, pre-schools.
+The central shopping area of Manoa is Manoa Marketplace, which features farmer's markets several days of the week and several quaint eateries.

-Central Manoa is really the heart of the valley consisting of the Central Manoa neighborhoods and Manoa’s commercial district that consists of a variety of neighborhood banks, drycleaners, hair salons, a music store, bakery, dental care, therapeutic massage and chiropractic services, a Safeway, Long, Starbucks, a variety of mom and pop eateries, boutiques, a Japanese language school and a quaint Manoa Valley Theater that are all part of this wonderful self-contained community.
+Central Manoa is really the heart of the valley consisting of the Central Manoa neighborhoods and Manoa’s commercial district that consists of a variety of mom and pop restaurants, neighborhood banks, drycleaners, hair salons, a music store, bakery, dental care, therapeutic massage and chiropractic services, Safeway, Long's, Starbucks, counter-style eateries like Andy's Sandwiches and Smoothies and Off The Hook Poke Market, boutiques, a Japanese language school and a quaint Manoa Valley Theater that are all part of this wonderful self-contained community.

 Upper Manoa is really a special area of Manoa.
-Tucked in the very back of the valley this neighborhood consists of older, single wall constructed but well cared for homes.
-The climate in the back of the valley is wetter from the rest of Manoa and possesses an almost rainforest like atmosphere.
+Tucked in the very back of the valley, this neighborhood consists of older, single-wall construction well-cared for homes.
+The climate in the back of the valley is wetter than the rest of Manoa and possesses an almost rainforest-like atmosphere.
 The views from the back of the valley put the whole community into perspective as you can take in all of Manoa at once, looking straight down the valley.

 One of Manoa’s most desirable aspects is its central location and easy access to Downtown Honolulu’s financial district, Waikiki, convenient freeway access to go west to Pearl Harbor or East towards Hawaii Kai.
 Lower Manoa is filled with all the hustle and bustle similar to most collage towns around the country and the annual stream of students and faculty bring a certain familiar energy to the well educated surrounding Manoa community that plays a key role in keeping real estate values stable.
 In addition to the University of Manoa, other Manoa area schools include Punahou School, Mid Pacific Institute, Maryknoll, St. Francis, as well as two public elementary schools Noelani and Manoa.
 Typical of an established college town, many are drawn to the academic neighborhood because they are a teacher, professor or education administrator keeping the rental and housing market strong.